Why You Should Never Buy CBD Mascara!

 CBD is everywhere now and seemingly in everything.
-It’s in tinctures, pet products, facial care, water, coffee, bath bombs and even shampoo.
+It’s in tinctures, pet products, facial care, water, candy, coffee, bath bombs and even shampoo.
 I even saw an ad for CBD Mascara.
 And when I saw this, I thought to myself, “Who would buy that?
-Why put CBD, which can be pricy, into a product that would not get into your Endocannabinoid system.
+Why put CBD, which can be pricy, into a product that would not even reach your endocannabinoid system.
 What a waste!”

-CBD has many wonderful benefits.
+CBD, while still being studied, is being show to help support health.
 It is highly antioxidant which helps our cells repair themselves when they are damaged.
-It is highly anti-inflammatory.
+This high anti-oxidant benefit leads it to be highly anti-inflammatory.
 Since chronic inflammation can be the precursor for disease, this is yet another example of how CBD helps the body fix itself.
-It is neuroprotective and neurogenerative which is a remarkable aid to anyone with MS, Parkinsons and other issues related to the central nervous system.
-To get any of these benefits, you have to get the CBD to nerve cells, where it is used by endocannabinoid receptors in the endocannabinoid system.
+Yet to get any of these benefits, you have to get the CBD to nerve cells, where it is used by endocannabinoid receptors in the endocannabinoid system.
 This happens through the skin with a topical, through the digestive system with an edible or through the lungs into the blood stream by vaping.
 Applying CBD to your eyelashes?
 Yah, that does nothing.

 Here is an important distinction: Hemp Seed Oil, which is oil pressed from hemp seeds, is wonderfully rich in Omega 3 and Omega 6 Fatty Acids.
-These are needed by your body and Hemp Seed Oil is often sold as a supplement (I’ve used a supplement called Hemp Hearts, dried Hemp seeds that I add to smoothies).
-It is used in body care products too and would be great in mascara.
+These are needed by your body and Hemp Seed Oil is often sold as a supplement (I’ve used a supplement called Hemp Hearts, dried Hemp seeds that I add to smoothies and I love it).
+It is used in body care products too as we need healthy fats in our system.
+And it would be great in mascara.
 But hemp seeds have no CBD.
 Still beneficial, but not the same.
 And not nearly as expensive.
 This company is capitalizing on a fad.
 I call it the CBD Mascara Effect.

 It doesn’t stop there.
 My friend just showed me an ad from a Bed, Bath and Beyond catalogue for CBD.
 I’m so happy that main stream stores, like Bed, Bath and Beyond are embracing Hemp CBD.
 It removes the stigma from this wonderful gift from nature that helps our bodies heal themselves.
 But what were they selling?
 A CBD oil for a room diffuser.
 Again, this is the CBD Mascara effect!
 It was a small of CBD bottle mixed with fragrant essential oils that you would put in a diffuser to vaporize into your room.
 While this may seem like a good idea (Inhaling CBD is the fastest way to get it into your system), it isn’t.
 It is a waste of CBD because you will not be inhaling that much of it, if any at all.
 It is going into the air.
 You would have to probably stand over the diffuser with a towel on your head, inhaling consistently.
 And even then, I’m skeptical.